jmwanderer/ber_tlv.arduino/README.md

 ## Note

-This library is a port of https://github.com/jmwanderer/ber-tlv
+This library is a port of https://github.com/jmwanderer/ber_tlv The contents of the arduino branch are copied to an arduino specific library repository

 Original development and testing is done on Linux and ported to the Arduino framework.